Actindo-AG/Documentation/Channels/Operation/04_ManageOrdersReturns.md

 #### Prerequisites

-At least one export has been triggered, either automatically or manually, see [Export orders manually](#export-orders-manually).
+At least one export has been triggered, either automatically or manually, see [Export orders to OMS](#export-orders-to-oms).

 #### Procedure